ubclaunchpad/todo-scheduler/README.md

 # todo-scheduler
-Optimizes productivity by scheduling unscheduled to-do items into user's calendar
+Optimizes productivity by scheduling to-do items into user's calendar